Julius Speech Recognition Engine Settings

 RECOG_RECORD_START

-Starts automatic recording of the input voice.
-The cut-out voice fragments are sequentially saved as individual .wav files in the specified directory.
+Start automatic recording of input audio.
+Segmented audio fragments are sequentially saved as individual .wav files in the specified directory.

 RECOG_RECORD_START|(directory)